Herrie82/libpbnjson/README.md

 If not specified, `WEBOS_INSTALL_ROOT` defaults to `/usr/local/webos`.

-To configure for a debug build, enter:
+To configure for a debug build treating warnings as errors, enter:

-    $ cmake -D CMAKE_BUILD_TYPE:STRING=Debug ..
+    $ cmake -D CMAKE_BUILD_TYPE:STRING=Debug -D WEBOS_USE_WERROR:BOOL=TRUE ..

 To see a list of the make targets that `cmake` has generated, enter:

     $ make help

-Please note, to build library, you need to have PmLogLib headers.
-To install them, use corresponding cmake flags for PmlogLib.

 ## Uninstalling